 Under the 2018 Code, an "independent Director" is one who is independent in conduct, character and judgement, and has no relationship with SATS, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent business judgement with a view to the best interests of SATS.
-Under the Listing Manual of the SGX-ST, a Director will not be independent if he is employed by SATS or any of its related corporations for the current or any of the past three financial years, or if he has an immediate family member who is employed or has been employed by SATS or any of it related corporations for the past three financial years, and whose remuneration is determined by the Remuneration and Human Resource Committee.
+Under the Listing Manual of the SGX-ST, a Director will not be independent if he is employed or has been employed by SATS or any of its related corporations in the current or any of the past three financial years, or if he has an immediate family member who is employed or has been employed by SATS or any of it related corporations in the current three financial years, and whose remuneration is or was determined by the Remuneration and Human Resource Committee.